The story of the biggest German pop band

 The album

-The album entitled "Die Schlampen sind müde" was released in autumn 1997 and it became quite successful reaching #33 on the German chart.
+The album entitled "Die Schlampen sind müde" was released on September 29th, 1997 and it became quite successful reaching #33 on the German chart.
 It contains some of the group's evergreens as "Königin", "Die Einsamkeit der Rosen" and of course the title track.
 Totally Rosenstolz released 15 new tracks on their new CD and among them a very catchy but relatively unknown song "Wir tanzen Tango" which was not written by Peter, Ulf and AnNa which is quite unusual.

 The "Schlampen" photo sessions.